A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

 \subsection{Paper organization}

-In Section \ref{sec:smoothing}, we propose a smoothing technique with proximity functions for \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx} to estimate the primal-dual gap.
+In Section \ref{sec:smoothing}, we propose a smoothing technique with proximity functions for \eqref{eq:primal_cvx}-\eqref{eq:constr_cvx} to estimate the primal-dual gap.
 We also investigate the properties of smoothed gap function and introduce the model-based gap reduction condition.
-Section \ref{sec:alg_scheme} presents the first primal-dual algorithmic framework using accelerated (proximal-) gradient schemes for solving \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx} and its convergence theory.
-Section \ref{sec:algorithm3} provides the second primal-dual algorithmic framework using averaging sequences for solving \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx} and its convergence theory.
-Section \ref{sec:variants} specifies different instances of our algorithmic framework for \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx} under other common optimization structures and generalizes it to the cone constraint $\Ab\xb - \cb \in \mathcal{K}$.
+Section \ref{sec:alg_scheme} presents the first primal-dual algorithmic framework using accelerated (proximal-) gradient schemes for solving \eqref{eq:primal_cvx}-\eqref{eq:constr_cvx} and its convergence theory.
+Section \ref{sec:algorithm3} provides the second primal-dual algorithmic framework using averaging sequences for solving \eqref{eq:primal_cvx}-\eqref{eq:constr_cvx} and its convergence theory.
+Section \ref{sec:variants} specifies different instances of our algorithmic framework for \eqref{eq:primal_cvx}-\eqref{eq:constr_cvx} under other common optimization structures and generalizes it to the cone constraint $\Ab\xb - \cb \in \mathcal{K}$.
+Numerical examples are presented in Section~\ref{sec:num_experiments}.
 A comparison between our approach and existing methods is given in Section~\ref{sec:comparison}.
-For clarity of exposition, technical proofs of the results in the main text are moved to the appendix.
+For clarity of exposition, technical proofs are moved to the appendix.